 Foundational Principles:

-Reflexology: It is based on the idea that the feet, hands, ears, and sometimes face have reflex points corresponding to different parts or organs of the body.
-By stimulating these points, it’s believed that you can promote health and healing in the corresponding body parts.
+Reflexology: It is based on the belief that feet, hands, ears, and sometimes the face contain reflex points corresponding to different parts or organs of the body.
+In stimulating these, it is believed you can promote health and healing in the corresponding body parts.

 Technique: